DevExpress-Examples/winforms-pivot-grid-custom-aggregates/Readme.md

 <!-- default badges end -->

 # Pivot Grid for WinForms - How to Aggregate Data by the Field's First Value

+This example shows how to aggregate data by the field's first value.

 <!-- default file list -->
 ## Files to look at